Old Schoolhouse Exterior Renovation

 I'd like to tile the floor, preferably in a Victorian style pattern.

 I'd like to relocate (re-space) several of the east verandah posts to align them with architectural features such as doors and windows.
-Currently their positioning is simply equidistant and the dissociation with the building makes this verandah feel temporary.
+Currently their positioning is simply equidistant and dissociated from the buildings lines.

 I'd also like to build some low walls between the posts to further engage the verandah with the building.
 This will allow me to bring plantings right up to the verandah and not have it feel overgrown.
 Plantings in front of the low walls would better connect the structure to the surroundings.